rolandsfr/messenger/README.md

 # messenger
-Firebase messenger app built on React, redux and with websocket handling
+Firebase messenger app built with React, Redux and websockets

 ## Firebase side of things
 The backend of the application was mainly handled by Google Firebase SDK and used it's features like: